Kindrick Field, Helena, MONTANA

 When I heard the first-pitch announcement, I became newly aware of my own arrogance.
 The guy throwing out the first pitch had been to 125 minor league ballparks, over twice my total.
 So it wasn’t me that the guy was asking about.
 Funny.

-I was so struck by how wonderful this was that I asked the dad if I could take a picture of my family.
+I was so struck by how wonderful this was that I asked the dad if I could take a picture of his family.
 He introduced himself as Lenny and said that he and his girls were on their way back from a camping trip.
 He also said that the girls had a brother almost exactly Steven’s age, so their skill with him was due to practice.

 Missing out on all of this joyous raucousness was the motorcyclist we had met the previous night in Idaho Falls.
 Just like he said, he was at the ballpark that night, in the row ahead of us and about five seats down, just past the family.
-In spite of this immediately-behind-home-plate seat, he only remained there for a few innings.
-We suspect there were too many kids nearby, so Grumpy decided to go somewhere else.
-His loss.
+In spite of this immediately-behind-home-plate seat,

 So, while I’m afraid the ballpark doesn’t have too much going for it, I will remember my night in Helena with nothing but affection.
 Often, a ballpark is about the people in it more than anything else, and it’s good to have reminders of that from time to time.